overlast/msgpack-rpc-c/README.md

 ## Restrictions

-This wrapper laid under restrictions.
+This wrapper laid under some restrictions.

 First, a prefix string of all methods name are mrc_.
 Because we can't use the namespaces in C.